-Man in critical condition after shooting in Hartford - NewsBreak
+Man in Critical Condition After Shooting in Hartford - NewsBreak

 A woman has been arrested on manslaughter charges in connection to a homicide that happened in a Hartford hotel room several months ago.
 Hartford Police said 39-year-old Lisa Kittrell, of Bridgeport, was taken into custody Thursday after turning herself in at the police department.
 Authorities said 32-year-old Angel King was...

-NEW HAVEN, CT (WFSB) - A man died at a hospital after he was found with a head wound on a road in New Haven.
-Police said they responded to Sherman Parkway near West Division Street around 3 a.m. on Wednesday.
-They said a passerby reported a male on the...
+NEW HAVEN, Conn.
+(WTNH) — A man died in a hit-and-run on Sherman Parkway in New Haven Wednesday morning.
+New Haven officers responded to Sherman Parkway near West Division Street after a passerby reported a man was on the ground bleeding from his head around 3 a.m.
+Police said officers found the man in the […]

 Eyewitness News